webbjj/clustertools/docs/source/analysis.rst

 Tidal Tails
 -----------

 Since stars which escape a cluster lead to the formation of tidal tails, which survive as stellar streams long after the cluster has dissolved.
 For star cluster simulations that keep track of a cluster's tidal tails, a few methods are included in ``clustertools`` to help in their analysis.
+Since these methods require knoweldge of the cluster's orbit, they accept ``ro``, ``vo``, ``zo``, and ``solarmotion`` as inputs if the values set for the ``StarCluster`` are not relevant.
+Bovy (2015) should also be cited when using tail functions as well.

  The first of which is the ``to_tail`` operation, which rotates the system such that the cluster's velocity is pointing along the positive x-axis.
 Calling the operation externally returns each stars coordinates in the rotated system:

 >>> x,y,z,vx,vy,vz=to_tails(cluster)